IELTS Speaking Samples and Answers

 5. Which one do you prefer - SMS or voice call?
 Why?

-However, when I need to send a piece of important information to someone, I always send an SMS.
+However, when I need to send some important information to someone, I always send an SMS.
 For instance, if I need to send someone my home address, I'll never call and tell him, instead, I will send an SMS that contains the address.

 Answer: Using a cell phone while driving is a felony in our country.
 I am always against this heinous and senseless act.
 Personally, I never use a cell phone when I drive.
 I believe when someone uses a phone while driving takes a great risk.
 It is a well-known fact that human brains cannot concentrate on multiple tasks at a time.
 So, somebody should never use a mobile phone while driving as it puts his life as well as the pedestrians' life at risk.